Kaustubh-404/DEFI-Puppy/README.md

 - Introduce customizable options for a variety of pets.
 - Add unique animations for each pet to enhance user engagement.
 - Display the last feeding time and incorporate a feature where pets can potentially die if not fed, introducing a hunger mechanic.
-- Implement a leveling system where pets start as babies (e.g., a puppy) and grow over time, reaching new stages of development (e.g., after 5-10 days of regular feeding, the pet matures).
+- Implement a leveling system where pets start as babies (e.g., a Buddy) and grow over time, reaching new stages of development (e.g., after 5-10 days of regular feeding, the pet matures).
 - Add the ability to transfer pet ownership temporarily/permanently, allowing others to take care of pets if the owner is unavailable to feed them.

 ## License